 Can pets eat Raspberries?

+A few plain unsweetened berries are safe as an occasional offering.
+Avoid jams, syrups, and sweetened products.
+Too much fiber from fruit can loosen stool.
 Raspberries are soft tart-sweet berries sold fresh, frozen, and as jams, sauces, and dessert toppings.
-They provide water, fiber, and antioxidants and are lower in sugar than many tropical fruits.
-Fresh berries are the least processed form.
+They provide water, fiber, and antioxidants with less sugar than many tropical fruits.
 Raspberry products often include added sugar, syrup, or chocolate when used in desserts and snack foods.
-Those preparations are not equivalent to plain berries.
-Seed texture can also bother very sensitive stomachs in larger portions.
-For pets, a few plain berries may be tolerated, but fruit should remain an occasional add-on rather than a routine calorie source.
-Portion size and ripeness are the main tolerance factors.
-Raspberry sauces and dessert fillings are usually sweetened and sometimes combined with chocolate.
-These products should be treated as sweets, not fruit servings for pets.
-Use only a small number of plain unsweetened berries and avoid jams, syrups, and sweetened raspberry products.
+Seed texture can bother very sensitive stomachs in larger portions.
+Sauces and dessert fillings are usually sweetened and sometimes combined with chocolate — treat these like sweets rather than fresh fruit.

 R